d-rep/Microblog/README.md

     mvn clean install
     mvn tomcat6:run

+Then open your browser to this address: [http://localhost:8080/microblog/](http://localhost:8080/microblog/)

 Editing
 =======
 This project does not require an IDE, but is setup to be edited using an [Eclipse]-based editor like [SpringSource Tool Suite].
 You should also install the m2eclipse plugin from Eclipse Marketplace.